Home

 • Patience != sitting on your hands idly.
 When investors talk about patience, they’re working, reading, preparing the mind every day for when the time comes to act quickly.
 Patience and prep in the off-season builds the conviction to strike.

 • Investing is simple, not easy.
 This is true for companies as well.
-Speaking simply masks the challenge of getting to that simplicity.
+Speaking simply masks the true complexity, challenge, and difficulty of what’s going on behind the scenes.

 • Two great questions to ask company founders: “If you were trapped on an island for 10 years, which competitor stock would you want to own?” and “If you were trapped on an island for 10 years, which would you short”